ejongepier/metabarcoding-qiime.github.io/docs/_sources/crunchomics.rst.txt

 Also note I now explicitely defined a memory allocation of 16GB.
 This is the total amount of RAM you expect to need for this job (+ a bit more to be on the safe side).
 How much you need is not always easy to predict and requires some experience/trial and error.
-As a general rule of thumb: if you get an ``Out Of Memory`` error, double it and try again.
+As a rule of thumb: if you get an ``Out Of Memory`` error, double it and try again.
 Note that you can also define ``mem-per-cpu``, which may be easier to work with if you often change the number of cpus between analyses.